 Religion and Mythology

-- The Trope Namer Narcissus, was a boyish (aka Bishōnen) Greek Hunter who was punished by the gods to fall in love with his own reflection.
+- The Trope Namer Narcissus, was a Pretty Boy Greek hunter who was punished by the gods to fall in love with his own reflection.
 Why that is depends on which version of the story you hear, the most famous being Ovid's version where he rejected Echo and didn't realize the reflection was his own.
 Another has Narcissus falling in love with his twin sister, and after her death, pretending his reflection is her.
 What happens after also varies, from a slow death due to starvation and thirst because he would not look away to drowning in an attempt to kiss his reflection, to stabbing himself when he realizes that his reflection is just a reflection and will never love him back.
 Regardless of cause of death, or a sympathetic god transforming Narcissus so he could stare at his reflection forever, regardless a flower either grew in the place where he died or he was transformed into one: the Narcissus plant, more commonly known as the daffodil.

 - Satan in the versions where he becomes jealous of God and rebels against him.